 I pre-assembled the header with the top three pieces while we were in the shop.
 To give the three side pieces some stability I nailed the first 1×2 into the top of those.
 Then we used wood screws to secure the rest of the header into the studs for support.
 Other than that, we just used the nail gun.

 What about the inside of the window frame you ask?
 I cheated and just painted over the drywall that was already there.
 Unless you are up close, you can’t even tell.
-It was much easier than ripping out the drywall to frame it out .
+It was much easier than ripping out the drywall to framing it out.

-I’m completely smitten with the end result.
+I’m completely smitten with this farmhouse trim.
 It really adds a crisp pop to this entire room.
 There’s nothing I love more than a nice white crisp trim.
 This chunky farmhouse window really gives a warm and cozy vibe to the whole area and it was super inexpensive.
 We already owned all the tools, we just had to purchase a few pieces of wood.
-I’ll breakdown what all you will need below What do you guys think about our new chunky farmhouse trim?
-It’s quiet the transformation.
+I’ll break down what all you will need below What do you guys think about our new chunky farmhouse trim?
+It’s quite the transformation.